lore-masc/BuildVulnAD/README.md

-# Buil Vulnerable Active Directory
+# Build Vulnerable Active Directory

 ## Introduction
 This script provides instructions for adding assets to a scenario designed for creating a vulnerable path among assets in a Windows Active Directory environment.
 The configurations of assets are set randomly to ensure a unique scenario every time for practicing purposes.
 The script is designed to be modularly extended and aimed at improving RedTeam and BlueTeam techniques.